Unbewohnte/wecr/README.md

 ### Search query

-There are some special `query` values:
+There are some special `query` values to control the flow of work:

 - `email` - tells wecr to scrape email addresses and output to `output_file`
 - `images` - find all images on pages and output to the corresponding directory in `output_dir` (**IMPORTANT**: set `content_fetch_timeout_ms` to `0` so the images (and other content below) load fully)